happymimimix/MIDI-3.0-and-4.0/README.md

 For midi editors, I have another new midi format made specifically for this purpose: MIDI Format Version 4.0!

-MIDI 4.0 shares the same header format as MIDI 1.0, only with the format version field set to 4.
-It still preserves the multiple separated MTrk layout like MIDI 1.0, because this track separation, although not friendly to midi players, is very useful for midi editors.
+MIDI 4.0 also shares the same header format as MIDI 1.0, only with the format version field set to 4.
+It still preserves the multiple separated MTrk layout like MIDI 1.0, because this track separation, although not friendly to midi players, is very useful to midi editors.
 The real major difference is here:

 Note events are no longer identified as separated note on and note off events.
 Instead, they are combined into one single note on event with a specific duration.
 And the same as MIDI 3.0, all events use absolute tick timing, but there's no absolute microsecond field in MIDI 4.0.
 Microsecond is what midi players would care about, not midi editors; editors only care about tick.

 There's now a new type of event in Format Version 4.0 called "continuous event".
 Instead of having one instantaneous event on every single tick setting the value of a CC controller or song tempo, it's now replaced by one single continuous event that defines the start time, duration, event type, channel, start value, end value, and easing function.
 The old instantaneous CC and tempo event are still supported in 4.0 for backward compatibility.

+Format Version 4.0 also has a dedicated conductor track MCdt in front of the multiple MTrk sections, and no tempo or time signature events are supposed to appear in MTrk.
+Same as Format Version 3.0.

 Be aware that there WILL be permanent data loss when converting 4.0 to 1.0 or 3.0!
 All continuous midi event will be sliced into multiple instantaneous events after conversion because MIDI 3.0 and MIDI 1.0 doesn't support continuous events.